sam-truscott/tinker-kernel/README.md

 These are the things I need to address in a rough order:

-* Kernel: Review all the uses of ARCH_HAS_MMU
-	* Might be useful for an Arduino port
 * Kernel: Don't map the whole process memory pool to the user-space in the MMU
 	* Just map the entries you need (code, data, shm etc)
 	* Stops the process having access to it's own internal data structures